sdiehl/wiwinwlh/tutorial.md

       Actual type: Vec a1 (n1 :+ 'S m)
 ```

-As we unfold elements out of the vector we'll end up a doing a lot of type-level
+As we unfold elements out of the vector we'll end up doing a lot of type-level
 arithmetic over indices as we combine the subparts of the vector backwards, but
 as a consequence we find that GHC will run into some unification errors because
 it doesn't know about basic arithmetic properties of the natural numbers.
 Namely